 Stay Safe in the Sun

 At Octopus Personnel, we take the safety of our temporary candidates very seriously.
-Lena Burnett, Octopus Personnel Recruitment Consultant, explains how to stay safe in the sun when working outside.
+Alice Weeks, Octopus Personnel Recruitment Consultant, explains how to stay safe in the sun when working outside.

 Summer is almost here!
 Whilst it lifts everyone’s spirits when the sun is out, extra precautions should be taken for outdoor workers, including many of our seasonal and temporary workers.
 The Health & Safety of our candidates is always paramount.
 For every role we advertise, we assess the challenges of the role, the Health & Safety requirements of the site, the rhythm of the work and fully brief all our candidates prior to interview.
 Whilst we might be envious of those who work outside in this weather, there are some basic safety tips that clients and candidates should follow to keep everyone safe over the summer months.
 How can you stay safe in the sun when working outside?

 Working outdoors can be fantastic, especially in the summer, but it is important to take precautionary measures to protect yourself.
 Even working outdoors for a few hours in direct sunlight without high factor sun cream, access to drinking water and a shaded area to cool off can result in serious health problems in the long term.
 Even in the short-term, things such as sunburn and heat stroke can potentially be very dangerous.
 So what precautions can be taken?

 What are the risks of sunlight exposure?